Why fecal egg counts and targeted deworming will benefit your horse and maybe even your wallet:

 The current recommendation is to use a strategy called targeted or selective deworming.
 Fecal egg counts (FEC) are used to identify horses with a high parasite burden (high egg shedders) and only those horses are treated.
 Research has shown that the major benefit to this strategy is to slow down the progression of resistance in the worm population.
 Targeted deworming is also better for the environment, prevents unnecessary medication of horses, and may even save you money in the long run.

-That leaves another 25% of horses that are high egg shedders.
-These horses are responsible for about 80% of the total egg contamination on a farm and may need to be treated 4-5 times per year.
+That leaves another 25% of horses that are high egg shedders (501 eggs per gram or higher).
+These horses are responsible for about 80% of the total egg contamination on a farm and may need to be treated 3-4 times per year.

 ** Many of you use a daily feed through dewormer such as Strongid C. We strongly recommend performing fecal egg counts on these horses as resistance to Strongid is well documented and often these horses have a high parasite burden.
 Additionally, research suggests that daily dewormers are contributing to resistance in the worm population.

 To determine the effectiveness of your deworming, serial fecal egg counts should be performed.
 If your horse has a high fecal egg count, it should be treated with an appropriate deworming product and then a second FEC should be performed 10-14 days later.
 The FEC should be close to zero at this point.
 If it remains high, you have evidence that the worms in your horse have developed resistance to that particular drug and a dewormer from a different drug class should be used.
 If this occurs, it is important to consult us, your veterinarian, so that we can work together to create a special deworming program for your horse.
 Knowing the egg reappearance time for high egg shedders is also important information as it tells you if the drug is effective for a shorter than expected period of time.
 This can be determined by performing a fecal egg count anywhere from 4 -12 weeks post-treatment (depending on the type of anthelmintic used).